Azure-Samples/openai-end-to-end-baseline/README.md

    This copies a starter prompt flow template into your Azure Files storage account.
 This action is performed by the managed identity of the project.
 After the files are copied, then you're directed to a prompt flow editor.
 That editor experience uses your own identity for access to Azure Files.

 TODO (P1): The UI produces an error when you do this for the first time.
-But if you do again (with a different directory name), it works just fine.
+But if you do again (with a different directory name), it usally works just fine (sometimes it takes a few additional tries).
 What is going on?

 1. Connect the the `extract_query_from_question` prompt flow step to your Azure OpenAI model deployment.